cbasix/cyOS/README.md

 2. `ifconfig`
 3. Resolve local domain `dig first.cyos`
 4. Resolve remote domain `dig google.de`
+5. Try `net send first.cyos thisIsAMessageWithoutSpaces` to test DNS resolving from a "client" program.

 The networks are configured to dump all traffic to .pcap files which can be read with Wireshark to observe the sent packages.